eflumerf/styleguide/dune-daq-cppguide.md

 globally unique name.
 To achieve this, it must be named with a prefix consisting of your project's namespace name (but upper case).

+### Preprocessor Macros [DUNE VERSION]

+While not explicitly forbidden, macros come with the very heavy price of the code you see not being the code the compiler sees, compounded by their de-facto global scope.
+Avoid them if at all possible, using inline functions, enums, `const` variables, and putting repeated code inside of functions.

+If you *must* write a macro, this will avoid many of their problems:

+  - Don't define macros in a header file.
+  - `#define` macros right before you use them, and `#undef` them right after.
+  - Do not just `#undef` an existing macro before replacing it with your own; instead, pick a name that's likely to be unique.
+  - Try not to use macros that expand to unbalanced C++ constructs, or at least document that behavior well.
+  - Prefer not using `##` to generate function/class/variable names.

 ### 0 and nullptr/NULL

 Use `nullptr` for pointers, and `'\0'` for chars (and not the `0`